hasura/graphql-engine/docs/graphql/manual/schema/data-validation.rst

    rating > 0 AND rating < 11
   );

-If we're now trying to add an author with a rating of ``12``, we'll get the following error:
+If someone now tries to add an author with a rating of ``12``, the following error is thrown:

 ``Check constraint violation. new row for relation "authors" violates check constraint "authors_rating_check"``.